 In Atari Games Corp. v.
 Nintendo of America Inc., for example, Nintendo designed a program - the 10NES - to prevent its video game system from accepting unauthorized game cartridges.
 Nintendo "chose arbitrary programming instructions and arranged them in a unique sequence to create a purely arbitrary data stream" which "serves as the key to unlock the NES."
-Because Nintendo produced expert testimony "showing a multitude of different ways to generate 750 F.3d 1339 (Fed.
-Cir.
-2014)
+Because Nintendo produced expert testimony "showing a multitude of different ways to generate a data stream which unlocks the NES console," we concluded that Nintendo's specific choice of code did not merge with the process.